mnindrazaka/mnindrazaka-forum/README.md

 ### 4.1. pages

-WE use next.js as our main framework, so we have a pages folder that contain the routes of our website.
+WE use next.js as our main framework, so we have a [pages folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/pages) that contain the routes of our website.

-### 4.2. products
+### 4.2. posts

 We adopt a domain-driven development approach to facilitate a well-organized folder structure.
 This approach emphasizes the separation and grouping of screens, widgets, components, reducers, models, and repositories into their respective domains, promoting code clarity and maintainability.
-The product folder contain all layers (mentioned above) that related to the product domain
+The [posts folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts) contain all layers (mentioned above) that related to the posts domain

 ### 4.3. comments

-The comments folder contains the screens, widgets, components, reducers, models, and repositories that related to the comments domain
+The [comments folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/comments) contains the screens, widgets, components, reducers, models, and repositories that related to the comments domain

 ### 4.4. uikits

-The uikits folder contains components that is not belongs to any domain (universal), for example skeleton view, markdown editor, markdown view, etc
+The [uikits folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/uikits) contains components that is not belongs to any domain (universal), for example [skeleton view](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/uikits/components/Skeleton/SkeletonItem.tsx), [markdown editor](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/uikits/components/MarkdownEditor/MarkdownEditor.tsx), [markdown view](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/uikits/components/MarkdownView/MarkdownView.tsx), etc

 ### 4.5. fakers

 In this project, We don't use API or localstorage as data source, so we need to create mock data as data source.
-The fakers folder contains all function to interact with the mock data that can be connected to our Repo layer in each domains
+The [fakers folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/fakers) contains all function to [interact with the mock data](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/fakers/posts.ts#L424-L452) that can be [connected to our Repo layer](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/repositories.ts#L13-L26) in each domains

 ### 4.6. utils

-Utils contain some general utility function that is not belonging to any domains, for example utility to generate slug for a string and get character length from a markdown
+Utils contain some general utility function that is not belonging to any domains, for example utility to [generate slug for a string](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/utils/index.tsx#L25-L32) and [get character length from a markdown](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/utils/index.tsx#L8-L23)

 ## 5. Tech Stack